iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 Navigating the world of solution accelerators is like choosing a dining experience:

 - **Public Code Repositories**: Comparable to frozen pizzas.
-They're readily available and probbly can feed you without damaging your health, but with the right culinary skills, you probably can make something more interesting based on them by adding the ingredients you like.
+They're readily available and probably can feed you without damaging your health, but with the right culinary skills, you can make something more interesting based on them by adding the ingredients you like.
 - **Proprietary Quickstart Accelerators**: Offered by IT integrators, are like the fast-food chains of the IT world.
-In McDonald's you get predicatable quality, but very little choice and customizations possible.
+In McDonald's, you get predictable quality, but very little choice and customization possible.
 - **Proprietary Advanced Accelerators**: Think of these as restaurants.
-More variety, better quality, but at a premium.
-In Intalian restaurant, you probably get a good pizza (EPAM likes Terraform), and in Austrian restaurant, you probbly get a good snitzel (MCS likes Bicep).
-So while an IT integrator might excel in one domain, it might not be the best fit for your specific needs (or tastes). _This option could be a right choice for your company if you do not have good experience in-house, but you need te keep in mind the price and limitations._
+More variety, and better quality, but at a premium.
+In an Italian restaurant, you probably get a good pizza (EPAM likes Terraform), and in an Austrian restaurant, you probably get a good schnitzel (MCS likes Bicep).
+So while an IT integrator might excel in one domain, it might not be the best fit for your specific needs (or tastes). _This option could be the right choice for your company if you do not have good experience in-house, but you need to keep in mind the price and limitations._
 - **In-House Development**: Home-cooked meals can be delightful or disastrous, contingent on your expertise.
 For businesses deeply reliant on IT, in-house solutions, tailored precisely, might be the most cost-effective and efficient. _If your primary business depends on IT that much, you will probably do it better yourself, at much less costs._

 In conclusion, selecting the right tool or solution for Azure management is crucial.
 The key is to assess your specific needs, weigh the pros and cons, and make an informed choice.
 As the [classic article from Joel on Software](https://www.joelonsoftware.com/2001/10/14/in-defense-of-not-invented-here-syndrome/) suggests, understanding your core requirements and capabilities can make all the difference.